NoOrientationProgramming/multithreading-test/README.md

 ## Usage

 Compile LibDriverPlatform.cpp from ```ProcessingCommon``` and include its header file.
-Then, set the functions from LibDriverPlatform as the default way to create an internal driver
+At application startup, set the functions from LibDriverPlatform as the default method for creating an internal driver
 ```cpp
 Processing::driverInternalCreateAndCleanUpSet(driverPlatformCreate, driverPlatformCleanUp);
 ```